| ↑↑ Home | ↑ Net & Web |

 modification date.
 (Most, unlike mine, just return the current date/time.
 The

-allows to display this information with the = key.)
+browser links allows to display this information with the = key.)

 Apparently Exalead manages to extract date information from the URL or page